Why the Window Mirror principle is a nonnegotiable for good managers

 “Nothing is more destructive to a team than a lack of trust,” writes Dustin Moore.

 And the fastest way to get someone to not trust you?
-Break your own rules, throw them under the bus or give them unfair feedback in public.
+Break your own rules, throw them under the bus, or give them unfair feedback in public.
 Why would anyone trust a leader who they can’t predict, who might sabotage them?
-If it’s not psychologically safe to take risks by dissenting, proposing something new or project managing, you’re going to be left with a very cautious group of employees.
-Data is for learning, not weaponizing.
+If it’s not psychologically safe to take risks by dissenting, proposing something new, or project managing, you’re going to be left with a very cautious group of employees.
+Data is for learning, not weaponizing, because communication is the foundation of trust for remote managers.

 The concept of the "Shadow of the Leader" is “a phrase used to describe a business phenomenon where people in a position of authority, through organisational habits, beliefs and values can influence the culture of those around them.
 (This influence can be good or bad).”